shakedown-street/jprice/jprice/backup/posts/markdown-rendering-in-django.md

-This post covers how to build your own minimal markdown rendering solution in Django using the [Markdown](https://pypi.org/project/Markdown/) package, along with syntax highlighting using Prism.js and a CodeMirror field widget for editing markdown content.
+This post covers how to build a minimal markdown rendering solution in Django using the [Markdown](https://pypi.org/project/Markdown/) package, along with syntax highlighting using Prism.js and a CodeMirror field widget for editing markdown content.
 We will be building the exact solution used on this site for blog posts and project pages.

 In this post, I will assume you have a working Django project and app already set up, and have basic understanding of Django models, forms, templates, static files, and template tags.